Pennsylvania Route 152

 Pennsylvania Route 152 (PA 152) is a 25.3 mi state highway located in the U.S. state of Pennsylvania.
 The route travels north–south from an interchange with PA 309 located in the Cedarbrook neighborhood of Cheltenham Township in Montgomery County north to another interchange with PA 309 located northeast of Telford in Bucks County.
 PA 152 is known as Limekiln Pike for most of its length.
 From the southern terminus, the route passes through suburban areas to the north of Philadelphia, serving Dresher, Maple Glen, and Chalfont.
 North of Chalfont, PA 152 runs through rural suburbs of Philadelphia before reaching Silverdale.
-Past here, the road continues northwest through Perkasie, where it turns southwest and passes through Sellersville before reaching its northern terminus.
+Past here, the road continues northwest to Perkasie, where it turns southwest and passes through Sellersville before reaching its northern terminus.

 What is now PA 152 was originally Limekiln Road, a road built to transport lime from area kilns.
 The road was a turnpike between the 1850s and 1917.
 The route was first designated in 1928 to run from U.S. Route 611 (US 611) in North Philadelphia north to PA 113 in Silverdale.
 PA 152 was extended north to US 309 in Sellersville in 1946, replacing the former routing of PA 413 between Perkasie and Sellersville.
 By 1960, the southern terminus of the route was cut back to its current location.
 PA 152 was extended west to end at PA 309 near Telford by 1970.

 Route description

 Montgomery County

-PA 152 begins at an interchange with PA 309 (Fort Washington Expressway) in the community of Cedarbrook, located in Cheltenham Township, Montgomery County about 3000 ft north of the Philadelphia city line and near the Cheltenham Township community of Wyncote.
+PA 152 begins at a diamond interchange with PA 309 (Fort Washington Expressway) in the community of Cedarbrook, located in Cheltenham Township, Montgomery County, about 3000 ft north of the Philadelphia city line and near the Cheltenham Township community of Wyncote.
 From this interchange, the route proceeds northeast on four-lane divided Easton Road, passing to the east of Arcadia University and to the northwest of Cheltenham High School.
 PA 152 turns north onto Limekiln Pike and intersects PA 73 (Church Road), crossing the Tacony Creek and running through residential and business areas in Glenside as a three-lane road with a center left-turn lane before losing the turn lane as it passes through the community of Edge Hill, where it has a junction with Willow Grove Avenue.
 The route curves northeast and comes to a bridge over SEPTA's Lansdale/Doylestown Line, where it enters Abington Township.
 Immediately after the bridge, PA 152 turns northwest at an intersection with Mt.
 Carmel Avenue and Edge Hill Road to remain along Limekiln Pike, making a curve back to the north a short distance later at a junction where Mt.
 Carmel Avenue heads northwest.

 The road continues north into Upper Dublin Township.
 PA 152 passes through a golf course before reaching an intersection with Jenkintown Road and Fitzwatertown Road in the community of Fitzwatertown, where it turns northwest and crosses Sandy Run.
 PA 152 heads north through areas of homes with some businesses, intersecting Dreshertown Road, before curving northeast and coming to a junction with Susquehanna Road.